Caution

 Long-term effects

-GHB and GBL are not often seen as addictive substances by people who use them.
-Most people who use GHB and GBL will only use them from time to time and are unlikely to develop addiction or dependence to the drug.
+Most people who use GHB, GBL or 1,4-BD will only use them from time to time and are unlikely to develop addiction or dependence to the drug.
 However, people who use these drugs often or for a long period of time may experience long-term issues.

 A one-off bad experience or overdose on GHB or GBL can cause permanent damage to your brain and body.
 This includes affecting your memory, the way you learn and your mood.